PhucTranS3924715/COSC2657-Assignment3/README.txt

 - Only tested message activity for customer app, have not test for driver app (may produces errors).
 - Displaying route is RNG-based due to network issues (Or RMIT wifi is just built differnt).
 - Place API is not usable multiple time a day.
 We added a default locations and route for demonstration.
-- The SOS function while the customer on route can click to send sms to the SOS phone number with the message.
-However the display while on trip got bug that we can't test it.
+- The SOS function while the customer is on route can click to send an SMS to the SOS phone number with the message.
+However, the display while on the trip blocks the SOS button so we can't test it.